ryanaslett/devops-drupal/README.md

 #### Managing variables and modules

-This allows you to manage the variables for each site by namepacing the title.
+This allows you to manage the variables, modules, and themes for each site by namepacing the title.
 Just like in most programming languages, the scope separator is the double colon.

 For example:

     drupal_variable { 'mysite.example.com::clean_url':
       ensure => 'present',
       value  => '0',
+    }

+    drupal_module { 'trigger':
+      ensure => present,
+    }

+    drupal_module { 'comment':
+      ensure => absent,
     }

 You can manage the default site variables by leaving the scope blank: